-For individual continents or regions covering several countries, hazard applications are either focused on analysing the triggering mechanism(s) of hazards that cover vast areas of various millions of km2, such as tropical cyclones, earthquakes or drought.
-They are also used for analysing hazards that cross national boundaries (e.g., flood hazard in large catchments like the Rhine, Ganges etc.), or that are related to natural hazard reduction policies at international level (e.g., for the entire European Union).
-The hazard maps are generated using standardized methodologies, and are aimed both at risk assessment, early warning (De Roo et al., 2007) and post-disaster damage assessment.
-The areas that are evaluated vary in size, as some countries like China, India or the USA are as large as continents like Europe, under one administrative setup.
-The scale of the input maps can range between 1:100.000 and 1:5 million, and spatial resolutions may vary from 90 meters to 1 km, depending on the application.
+For individual continents or regions covering several countries, hazard applications focus on understanding the triggering mechanism(s) of hazards that cover vast areas (e.g., millions of km) including tropical cyclones, earthquakes, or drought.
+Applications also include evaluation of hazards crossing national boundaries (e.g., flood hazard in large catchments like the Rhine, Ganges, etc.), or those critical to reduction policies at the international level (e.g., for the entire European Union).
+The hazard maps are generated using standardized methodologies, and used for risk assessment, early warning (De Roo et al., 2007), and post-disaster damage assessment.
+The geographic areas that are evaluated vary in size, as some countries like China, India, or the USA are as large as continents like Europe, but under one administrative setup.
+The scale of the input maps can range between 1:100 000 and 1:5 million, and spatial resolutions may vary from 90 m to 1 km, depending on the application.

-Hazard and risk assessment at the national scale covers areas ranging from tens to several hundred thousand km2, depending on the size of the country.
-Hazard assessment is carried out at a national scale for national planning purposes, implementation of national disaster-risk reduction policies, early-warning systems, disaster preparedness and insurance.
+Hazard and risk assessment at the national scale cover areas ranging from tens to several hundred thousand km, depending on the size of the country.
+Hazard assessment is carried out at a national scale for national planning purposes, implementation of national disaster-risk reduction policies, early-warning systems, disaster preparedness, and insurance.
 The applications in planning become more concrete when zooming in on larger scales such as the provincial level.
-For instance, hazard and risk assessment become an integral component of regional development plans and Environmental Impact Assessments for infrastructure developments.
-At municipal level, hazard and risk assessment are carried out as a basis for land-use zoning, and for the design of non-structural risk-reduction measures.
+For instance, hazard and risk assessment become an integral component of regional development plans and environmental impact assessments for infrastructure developments.
+At the municipal level, hazard and risk assessment are carried out as a basis for land-use zoning and for the design of non-structural risk-reduction measures.
 At a community level, hazard and risk assessment are carried out in participation with local communities and local authorities, as a means to obtain commitment for disaster-risk reduction programmes.

-3.2 Spatial Data for Hazard Assessment
+3.10.3.2 Spatial Data for Hazard Assessment

 The assessment of multi-hazards and the subsequent risk assessment is a very data intensive procedure.
-The availability of certain types of spatio-temporal data can be one of the main limitations for carrying out specific types of analysis.
-Table 4 gives a schematic overview of the main GIS data layers required for hazard and risk assessment, for different hazard types.
-These can be subdivided into three groups: 1) hazard inventory data; 2) environmental factors; and 3) triggering factors.
+The availability of certain types of spatio-temporal data can be one of the main limitations for carrying out specific types of analyses.
+Table 4 provides a schematic overview of the main GIS data layers required for hazard and risk assessment for different hazard types.
+These can be subdivided into hazard inventory data and triggering events, and environmental factors.

-3.2.1 Hazard Inventories and Triggering Events
+3.10.3.2.1 Hazard inventories and triggering events